pwhittlesea/pwhittlesea.github.com/_posts/2024-09-28-adding-maps-to-my-travel-posts.md

 There are two main cases when I want pre-commit to warn me something has changed.
 When a new map is created, and when an existing map is updated.

-The update case is easier as pre-commit is sensitive to files changing when its running; so theres nothing to do here.
+The update case is easier as pre-commit is sensitive to files changing when its running; so there's nothing to do here.

 The 'new map' case is a bit harder.